-The bot is an executable which resides on a windows machine (normally a virtual machine).
-During playback the bot logs on as the recorded user and executes that user's transactions.
+The bot is an executable program that resides on a windows machine (normally a virtual machine).
+During playback the bot machines log on as the recorded users and execute the recorded transactions.
 The requirements for bot setup can be found here.